 The Dice survey was released in January 2016, compiling the feedback of nearly 1,200 hiring managers and recruiters across the United States working specifically in the IT industry.

 CareerCast released a survey of 200 jobs across all industries, ranging from software engineers to lumberjacks.
-Each job was assessed based on average pay, unemployment rates, hiring outlook, stress factors, physical demands and environmental factors.
-Salary and hiring outlook were given more weight than the other factors.
+Each job was assessed based on average pay, unemployment rates, hiring outlook, stress factors, physical demands, and environmental factors.
+Salary and hiring outlook was given more weight than the other factors.
 Of course, few IT positions are as stressful or hazardous as being a soldier or a nuclear contamination technician.

 Data scientists are kind of like statisticians.
 They’re responsible for breaking down the large amounts of information that companies collect and turning it into information or analytics that companies can use to improve their services.